 Some XT products contain a serial port may be configured as a single port terminal server.
 This allows the XT to interoperate with DCB's EtherPoll SCADA communications system and other encrypted XT devices.
 This also provides an encrypted connection for the serial data.

-The UT-Soft software allows any Windows PC to become a stand-alone client without the need for client hardware.
+The UT-Soft software allows most Windows PCs to become a stand-alone client without the need for client hardware.
+Supported on most modern versions of X86 (Not ARM) MS Windows including Windows 11 and Windows emulation on Apple computers.
+UTSoft is not compatible with Windows Server 2019 and 2022.
 It's ideal for ad-hoc laptop and tablet connections via the untrusted network.

 The XT series provides state-of-the-art straight-forward, easy to configure AES encryption security without the configuration complexity of normal VPNs.

 XT series products are export controlled items regulated by the Bureau of Industry and Security (BIS) of the U.S. Department of Commerce.
 Most devices are eligible for export exception ENC and may be exported to most countries.
 They may not be exported or shipped for re-export to restricted countries in Country Group E:1.
 Some models require specific export license.
 Read our Encryption Product Export Statement here for more specifics.